Public Holidays in Finland 2026 – National & Finnish Public Holidays

 Overview of Public Holidays in Finland

-The public holidays in Finland include Christian holidays such as Good Friday, Easter, Christmas, as well as Finnish national days like Independence Day and Midsummer.
-Midsummer Eve (the day before Midsummer) is also often treated as a de facto holiday in many sectors.
+The public holidays in Finland include Christian holidays such as Good Friday, Easter, and Christmas, as well as national days like Independence Day and Midsummer.
+Midsummer Eve (the day before Midsummer Day) is also widely treated as a de facto holiday in many sectors.

 List of Public Holidays in Finland (2025)